-3 Numerical results
+3 Numerical result

 The impact of heat evolution on hydraulic fracturing can facilitate comprehension of the mechanism through which fluids interact with various reservoir components, thereby enabling the design and optimization of injection methods.
-This section presents the results of THM coupled simulation.
-Subsequently, it compares the damage characteristics of reservoir fractures before and after considering thermal effects to analyse the mechanism through which cold water injection affects fracturing.
+This section presents the results of THM-coupled simulations and subsequently compares the damage characteristics of reservoir fractures before and after considering thermal effects, to analyze the mechanism through which cold water injection affects fracturing.